dport96/ITM352/morea/130.Assignment1/experience-Assignment1_alt.md

 (2) The form displayed will allow customers to select the item that they want and the quantity they want in an `<input type="text">` with no HTML validations or other client side data guards or validation.
 You will also need a submit button on this form.

-(3) Displaying the information for each item (e.g. model, price, image, quantity available).
-The quantity available must be dynamic and reflect the current inventory of the items available.
-This information must come from the server.
+(3) Displaying the information for each item (e.g. model, price, image, total sold).
+The total sold must be dynamic and reflect the current number of the items sold to date.
+This information must come from the server since it changes whenever a user successfully purchases.

 (4) **The form must be submitted to the server as a POST.** While it is possible, and maybe even convenient to use a GET, for this assignment, you must process the form data on the server though a POST request to `./purchase`.